contao/docs/docs/dev/reference/dca/callbacks.md

 ### `list.sorting.panel_callback.subpanel`

 This callback allows you to inject HTML for custom panels.
-Replace `subpanel` wit your custom panel's name.
+Replace `subpanel` with your custom panel's name.

 {{% expand "Parameters" %}}
 * `\Contao\DataContainer` Data Container object